The Colorimeter

 Turbidity

-Please use the Light Seal Cap provided to minimise the effects of stray light in your data!
+Use the Light Seal Cap to minimise stray light and improve measurement accuracy.

 Building An Experiment